Hydroboration Oxidation of Alkenes Mechanism

 Instead of proceeding in multiple steps, as do reactions in the carbocation and 3 membered ring pathway, the hydroboration reaction occurs all at once.
-That is, the mechanism is “concerted” (Those dashed lines represent “partial bonds”).
+That is, the mechanism is “concerted” (Those dashed lines below represent “partial bonds”).
 The new bonds to carbon are forming at the same time as the C-C π bond is breaking.
 The result is that the stereochemistry is “syn”.

 Why does the hydrogen end up bound to the most substituted carbon, rather than the least?
 Think of the transition state for this reaction.
 As the C–C π bond breaks, any partial positive charge from the alkene carbons would be most favorably situated on the carbon best able to accept it – the most substituted carbon, in our cases.
 In the transition state, this partially positive carbon would be best stabilized by interacting with the atom of BH3 that bears a partial negative charge.